onepf/AppDF/specification/appds_spec_1_0.md

 Optional.
 No attributes.

 Although some stores don't use subcategories AppDF includes as detailed category information as possible.
 It is always easy to broaden detailed AppDF category+subcategory information to a less detailed particular store category list.
+More information in the [category list](#category-list) section.

 <table>
   <tr>